saurlax/Gecynd-CS/README.md

 ## Project2398
-一款体素沙盒游戏
+It will become a more sophisticated voxel sandbox game that supports modules.
+Exquisite simulation of all things on earth, allowing players to create and share freely more naturally.

-### Dotnet命令
+### Scripts
-还原NuGet包：dotnet restore
+* dotnet restore
-运行程序：dotnet run
+* dotnet run
-发布程序：dotnet publish
+* dotnet publish